wethod/learning-center-source/content/settings/index.md

 ## Switch Company

-If you've different WETHOD companies linked to the same account, from here you can switch from one another.
+If you have a different WETHOD company linked to the same account, from here you can switch from one another.